selvi-aras/selvi-aras/README.md

 👋 Hi, I am Aras Selvi.
 I am a PhD student at Imperial College London.

-💻  I work on the intersection of robust/nonconvex optimization, privacy, and machine learning.
+💻  I work on the intersection of robust/nonconvex optimization, privacy, and machine learning, as well as their applications in operations management problems.

 👀 Please find more details on my webpage: https://www.arasselvi.com/